e33io/emit-wp-theme/README.md

 # emit wp theme

-an ultra-minimalistic blog theme for [WordPress](https://wordpress.org) - view a live example here: https://emit.e33.io
+an ultra-minimalistic blog theme for [WordPress](https://wordpress.org)

 ### Highlights and Details